How The Wellness Way - Mason approach can help you reclaim rhythm in a dysregulated world

 Sleep hygiene / positioning: elevating the head of the bed slightly may reduce orthostatic stress overnight.

 Nervous-system friendly movement: starting with non-upright forms of exercise (recumbent biking, swimming, rowing) then gradually progressing upright.
-This helps retrain autonomic adaptation.
+Graded exercise programs have been shown to improve symptoms in many POTS patients (e.g., the Levine/CHOP protocols) when supervised appropriately.

 2. Circulatory & volume support